opentk/opentk.net/index.md

 ### Project status (2021-08-11)

 OpenTK 3 (.NET framework) is getting incoming PRs merged and released.
-Feel free to submit a PR! :slight_smile:
+Feel free to submit a PR! 🙂

 OpenTK 4 (.NET core 3.1+) is considered the "current" version of OpenTK.
 We try and fix any issues reported.
 If you have any problems, report them here: https://github.com/opentk/opentk/issues/new